 Get yourself linked to a weight loss friend, a dietitian or counselor.
 Someone who will be there for you whenever you needed them.
 As mentioned earlier, having someone who believes in you and relates to your struggles is very important in making any positive progress.

 You should be able to have a set amount of time, say 20 minutes each day, where you meet and talk with your weight loss partner about your progress.
-By doing this, not only will you have an accountability partner who will always keep you in track and help you if you slipped, you will also have the motivation to do better because no one likes being a disappointment.
+By doing this, not only will you have an accountability partner who will always keep you in track and help you if you slipped, but you will also have the motivation to do better because no one likes being a disappointment.

 Stock up on Low-Calorie Food

 Remember the program does not ban any type of food, but chemical and synthetic products are not qualified as food.
-Instead buy and keep in large quantities whole foods, low dairy foods, fruits and vegetables of your liking, proteins such as lentils and black beans, nuts, chicken preferably skinless, canned fish and water.
+Instead buy and keep in large quantities whole foods, low dairy foods, fruits, and vegetables of your liking, proteins such as lentils and black beans, nuts, chicken preferably skinless, canned fish and water.

 Divide Your Meals